vsheahan/hashtraceai/README.md

 ## Features

-- Generates a file-level manifest from any directory
+- Generates a file-level manifest from any directory or Hugging Face model
 - Uses SHA-256 for secure hashing
-- Produces portable JSON output
+- Supports RSA-signed manifests for tamper detection
 - Verifies model files against a previously generated manifest
-- Supports Hugging Face model download and manifest generation
 - CLI output supports JSON or colorized text format
+- Produces portable JSON output suitable for automation

+## Strong Alignment with Key ISO 42001 Clauses

+HashTraceAI supports secure MLOps practices aligned with ISO/IEC 42001:2023 by enabling traceability, integrity verification, and manifest-based artifact provenance checks.
+These features contribute to:

+- **Clause 5.3, Roles and responsibilities**: Supports clear responsibility for model integrity.
+- **Clause 6.1.2, Risk treatment plan**: Provides tools for monitoring changes and mitigating tampering risk.
+- **Clause 8.2.1, Data and AI system integrity**: Ensures that models used in production are unchanged from those validated or reviewed.
+- **Clause 8.3, Operational planning and control**: Adds traceability and reproducibility controls in the ML supply chain.

+> Disclaimer: While HashTraceAI aligns with ISO 42001 goals, using it alone does not guarantee compliance.
+Organizations must assess it within their full AI management system.

 ## Installation